-When you select the preview icon you will see Desktop, Tablet, and Mobile in the drop-down menu as shown here.
+When you select the preview icon you will see Desktop/Laptop, Tablet, and Mobile in the dropdown menu as shown here.

-I'm using a desktop PC to create this guide so the screenshots you will see are from that but if you select each preview option in turn you will see how your page will look on those other devices.
+A desktop/laptop PC is being used to create this guide so the screenshots you will see are from that but if you select each preview option in turn you will see how your page will look on those other devices.
 This takes the guesswork out of page design for use on multiple devices though please do beware that what we see in the mobile preview might vary somewhat on the member or visitor's mobile device.
 It's a good idea never to state that a link is top right on your web page as it will be completely different on a different kind of device.